DogCubone/Better-Chiseled-Bookshelf/README.md

 ![nothing to add](https://cdn.modrinth.com/data/cached_images/b3a5399208259320870e88e7525e070a55b23c1f.png)

-**Compatible with Easy Magic, Jade and Enchantment disabler.**
+**Compatible with Jade, Easy Magic, Enchantment disabler and Enchanting Infuser.**

-In case of bugs, report to me on **voidtyron** in discord
+In case of feature requestes or bugs, please report to me either on GitHub or **voidtyron** in discord.

 Can technically be used as a library (It was the original idea for this mod), but it doesn't have many uses.

 ## Available Settings:
 ### Table Configs:
 - **Particle Spawn Chance (affects client only):** How frequent the particles should spawn, with 1 being pretty much always.
-- **Shelf Obstruction type:** Defines what kind of blocks will block the shelf power.
-Solid means only full blocks, default is Minecraft default and none means nothing will block the power.
+- **Shelf Obstruction type:** Defines what kind of blocks will interrupt the shelf power.
+Default is vanilla, none means nothing will interrupt the power and Full Block means that only blocks that are considered full by the game will interrupt power.
 - **Maximum Shelf Distance:** Defines how much to each side the table should search for shelves.
-Ex: 5 means it will search 5 block to each side of the table (Values higher than 10 might cause lag)
+For example, 5 means it will search 5 block to each side of the table.
+Values higher than 10 might cause lag.
-- **Maximum Shelf Height:** Defines how much up/down the table should search for shelves.
+- **Maximum Shelf Height:** Defines how much up the table should search for shelves.
 Again, values bigger than 10 might cause lag.
 - **Should Get Shelves Below:** Makes so the "Maximum Shelf Height" also applies for blocks below the enchantment table.
-Ex: Will search 5 block up and 5 block down.
+For example, if the Height is set to 5, it will search 5 up and another 5 down.
 - **Enable Allow/Deny List:** Enables a list of blocks that will/will not block the enchantment power from the shelves in that direction.
 - **Get Shelves Behind Shelves:** The names is pretty self-explanatory, enables for the table to get shelves behind other shelves.
-- **Disable warning:** Disables the Render Thread warning when the table size is bigger than 15.
+- **Disable warning:** Disables the Render Thread warning when the `Maximum Shelf Distance` is bigger than 15.
 ### Redstone Configs:
 - **Modify Chiseled Bookshelf Redstone Output:** If set to true, the comparator output will be equal to the amount of books in the shelf instead of "last interacted slot".
 - **Normal Book Redstone Power:** Defines how much redstone power the normal book should give
+- **Enchantment Level Affects Power**: Makes so the Redstone output is dependent on the book enchantment level
+- **Get All Enchantments in the Book** (needs the option above to appear): Makes so it gets all the enchantments in a book with multiple.
+For example, a book with fire aspect II and sharpness V will output 7 of power.
-- **Enchanted Book Redstone Power:** Defines how much redstone power the enchanted book should give
+- **Enchanted Book Redstone Power (does not work with book level):** Defines how much redstone power the enchanted book should give
 ### Book Power Configs:
 - **Normal Book Power:** How much power each normal book should give.
+- **Multiply:** Allows to set how much stronger than a normal book the enchanted one should be, the math is `normalBookPower * multiplier`.
+- **Add:** Allows to add a specific amount of power for enchanted books, being `normalBookPower + value`.
+- **Add per Level**: Allows to set a value that will be added for each level of the book.
+For example, 0.1f would be added 5 times in a level 5 enchantment, `normalBookPower + (addPerLevel * enchantmentLevel)`.
-- **Multiply Normal Book Power For Enchanted Book:** If set to true, the enchanted book power will be the default `book * multiplier`
+- **Multiply By Level**: makes so the enchanted book power is the normal book multiplied by the enchantment level, so its `normalBookPower * (enchantmentLevel + 1)`.
-- **Enchanted Book Power Multiplier:** the multiplier for the enchanted book
-- **Enchanted Book Power:** Available if the "Multiply Normal Book" is set to false, allows you to set a custom value for the enchanted book.
+- **Custom Level Add**: Allows you to set a custom value to add for each level of the enchanted book. can set up to 5 values (as vanilla enchantments does not go above that), `normalBookPower + customLevelAdd`.
+- **Custom Level Multiply**: Allows you to set a custom multiplier for each level of enchantment.
+Set it to zero to multiply the the enchantment level, being `normalBookPower * customLevelMultiply` if above zero and `normalBookPower * enchantmentLevel` if zero.
+  You can also make it add a value to the enchantment level and then multiply, however, MidnightLib for some reason does not allow negatives values, so you are required to change it in the settings file. set to a negative value to add it to the enchantment level.
+For example, a value set to -2 would be `normalBookPower * enchantmentLevel + 2`,
+- **Custom**: Allows you to set a specific value for each book level.
+- **Get All Enchantments in the Book**: Makes so it gets the power of all enchantments in the books.
+For example, a book with fire aspect II and sharpness V will give ~1.5 of enchantment power if set to “Multiply By level” with default book power. (a normal book is ~0.16)
 ## For Forge Users
-This mod will not receive any future update for forge (will be changed to neoforge).
+This mod will not receive any future update for forge versions above 1.20.1.
 The reasons are:
 - No newer **Architectury API** version for forge
-- Config API(**MidnightLib**) that I'm using does not support newer forge versions.
+- Config Library (**MidnightLib**) that I'm using does not support newer forge versions.